SleevesUpAU/CodingTests/ToDo API/README.md

 In the application, users can do the following:

-* get the list of unfinished tasks
+* Get the list of unfinished tasks
-* get the list of completed tasks
+* Get the list of completed tasks
 * Create tasks
 * Edit tasks
 * Complete tasks